-i.
-Cryptography was developed to create secure communication while the a third- party present also known as ii. is used in protecting passwords, securing classified messages and also used to protect personal and sensitive data. iii.
-Cryptography not only protects the information, but also verifies the of data. iv. is the reverse process of encryption. ٧.
-EMM stands for vi. are file used for proving the authenticity of the user or sender /ii.
-OTP stands for iv.
+- i.
+Cryptography was developed to create secure communication while there was a thirdparty present also known as . - ii. is used in protecting passwords, securing classified messages and also used to protect personal and sensitive data. - iii.
+Cryptography not only protects the information, but also verifies the of data. - iv. is the reverse process of encryption. - v.
+EMM stands for. - vi. are file used for proving the authenticity of the user or sender - vii.
+OTP stands for. - 2.
+State True or False - i.
+Hash functions are two-way cryptographic schemes. - ii.
+Encryption is also used to provide authentication of the time a message was sent. - iii.
+Secret key cryptography transforms (scrambles) a message into something resembling random noise. - iv.
 Your private key is used by others to encrypt messages sent to you.